fiduh/-terraform-aws-apigateway-v2/docs/README.md

 HTTP APIs enable you to create RESTful APIs with lower latency and are designed with minimal features so that they can be offered at a lower price than it's REST APIs alternative which support more features such as API keys, per-client throttling, request validation, AWS WAF integration, or private API endpoints (use HTTP APIs if you don't need these features)

+HTTP APIs support OpenID Connect and OAuth 2.0 authorization.
+They come with built-in support for cross-origin resource sharing (CORS) and automatic deployments.

 #### create an HTTP API
 HTTP API provides an HTTP endpoint